jueqingsizhe66/XEmacs.d/README.md

 setted in the [setup_autoinsert.el][394], there are two different kinds of config style out there in the file,

-1. yasnippet style and emacs
+1. yasnippet style and Emacs(yasnippet-expand-snippet比较好使)
 2. expression evaluation style

 In addition, [Perl-mode yasnippet][393] have been injected in the current emacs config, which originates from